ove/ove-docs/docs/APP_DEVELOPMENT.md

 The `oveHost` parameter takes the form of `OVE_CORE_HOST:PORT`.
 The `oveAppName` parameter is the name of the application you are interested in debugging, such as `maps`, `images` or `html` (which by convention is always in lower case).
 The name of the application can also be obtained via the `http://OVE_APP_HOST:PORT/name` API.
 The `oveSectionId` is the identifier of the section in which the application is currently deployed in.
 This identifier is used when accessing the application's control page or when working with OVE APIs to manage sections.

-If the tool has been accessed with the correct parameters, you should be seeing a text box along with a `Send` button.
+If the tool has been accessed with the correct parameters, you should see a text box along with a `Send` button.
 The contents of the text box should automatically change when you perform any operation on the application that you are currently debugging.
 You can modify the contents of the text-box and press the `Send` button to control the application from within the tool.

 ### Communicating within a web browser